 And at this point Reina chimes in and says "Both.
 We'll get both." just so we don't have to hear about its prettiness anymore.

+Our waitress comes back out.
+"Did Angie come by?"
+"What?"
+"Oh, Angie, you know.
+I told her you guys wanted something."
+"But.
+We asked you for.
+We told her that we had already asked you for the Aloha and the Greenbay."
 "OH.
 I had to go get some drinks for another table, so I told her that you guys needed something so she could come by and write it down.
 Dang!
 And I said to her, too, I said 'Angie, Can you take care of these people, they want something and they're really nice.'
 Wait, so what did you want again?"
+"The Aloha and the Green Bay."
+"Oh, okay.
+I'll go put that in right now!
+Those are really pretty."